mrthomware/MakerSpace/MakerSpace/4.0_Develop_a_Business_Plan/Guidance for Creating a Business Plan/Research and Analysis.md

 ## Industry Segmentation

 The industry is segmented into home makerspace design, school makerspace design, workplace makerspace design, and others.
 [Source](https://www.ibisworld.com/default.aspx)
+The Makerspace Design Services industry in Canada is segmented into various categories based on the type of space they design.
+These categories include:

+1. Home Makerspace Design: This segment involves designing makerspaces for personal use at homes.
+It caters to individuals who are interested in DIY projects, hobbyists, or those who require a dedicated space for their creative pursuits.

+2. School Makerspace Design: This segment involves designing makerspaces for educational institutions.
+These makerspaces are used for practical learning, promoting creativity, and hands-on experience among students.

+3. Workplace Makerspace Design: This segment involves designing makerspaces in workplaces.
+These spaces are used for fostering innovation, prototyping, and collaborative work in a corporate setting.

+4. Others: This segment includes designing makerspaces for other businesses or community centers.

+For more detailed information, you can visit the [source](https://www.ibisworld.com/default.aspx).

 ## Industry Performance